An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: EXPERIMENTS

 \section{EXPERIMENTS}

-The proposed telehealth system is divided into two main sites (the setup is available in~\autoref{fig:setup}).
-At the patient's side (follower), a collaborative robot endowed with force/torque sensing at the end effector and an ultrasound probe is in charge of the physical examination.
-The robot is teleoperated remotely by a physician by means of an haptic interface (leader), which sends the desired pose to the follower and renders its physical interaction with the environment (the patient's body) through the interface force feedback.
-Two RGB-D cameras, one mounted at the robot end-effector and the other fixed on a tripod, monitor the robot action and broadcasts its information to the physician's GUIs, which consist, alternatively, of a standard video or a virtual reality interface, that replicates the patient's environment.
-The haptic device is a Haption Desktop 6D, which ensures 6 DoFs, plus force and torque feedback and run at 1 khz.
-The manipulator is a 6 DoFs UR3e controlled at 500 hz with an integrated 6-axis F/T sensor mounted at the robot’s end-effector.
-The robot is controlled with a Forward Dynamics Compliance controller ~\cite{scherzinger2017forward} which renders an impedance behaviour on kinematically controlled robots.
-The controller parameters are the following: stiffness $K_{i,i} = 1000, i = 0,...,2$ and $K_{i,i} = 20, i = 3,...,5$, damping $D_{i,i} = 2 \sqrt{K_{i,i}}$, inner PD force controller gains $k_p = 0.05$ and $k_d = 0.005$ for the translation and $k_p = 1.5$ for the rotation, to ensure the force tracking.
-The RGB-D sensors are a Zed 2 stereo camera mounted on the robot end effector for the 3D model generation and a RealSense 435i fixed on the tripod for the 2D visual feedback.
-As end-effector tool we integrated the ATL Wi-Fi US Probe which is attached to the robot flange with a 3D-printed support.
-We used qpOASES~\cite{ferreau2014qpoases} to solve the mesh-based polygon constraint QP.
-The radius $r$ of the probe was set to $1$ centimetre.
-The software components of the framework were communicating through ROS2 Humble installed on Ubuntu 22.04 running on a computer with an AMD Ryzen 9 5900X (24) @ 3.7 GHz × 12-cores CPU, 32 GB RAM, and NVIDIA RTX 4070 GPU.
+The proposed telehealth system is divided into two main sites (see~\autoref{fig:setup}).
+On the patient's side (follower), a collaborative manipulator, capable of estimating the interaction forces, is equipped with an ultrasound probe mounted on its end-effector to perform the physical examination.
+The manipulator is teleoperated remotely by an operator by means of a haptic interface (leader), which sends the desired pose to the follower and renders its physical interaction with the environment, i.e., the patient's body, and the vibrotactile feedback through force feedback.
+Two RGB-D cameras monitor the follower side and broadcast data to the physician's GUI at the leader side.
+The haptic device is a Haption Desktop 6D, which ensures 6 DoFs and force/torque feedback at $1\,$kHz.
+The manipulator is a KUKA LBR iiwa 14, torque-controlled at $1\,$kHz with a Cartesian impedance controller with diagonal stiffness $K_{i,i}=1000$\;N/m for the translation and $K_{i,i}=30$\;N/rad in orientation and double-diagonalisation damping factor $\xi=1.0$. $\boldsymbol{F}_{ee}$ was constrained such that its $x$, $y$, and $z$ components did not exceed $10$\;N for safety reasons.
+The \mbox{RGB-D} sensors are Zed 2 stereo cameras mounted on tripods for the 3D model generation and 2D visual feedback.
+A Clarius PAL HD3 ultrasound probe (linear + phased array) was attached to the robot flange with a 3D-printed support.
+We exploited the probe chest preset with a depth of $7\,$cm and a focal point on the pleural line.
+We used \href{https://github.com/coin-or/qpOASES}{qpOASES} as the solver of the mesh-based position and orientation constraint QPs.
+The VF parameters are: $\lambda=3.0$, $\theta_i=0.4$\;rad\;$,i\in\{1,2,3\},$ $\gamma$ is a scaling function of factor $0.01$, while for the vibrotactile feedback we set $a=0.45$, $b=0.2$, and $h=80$\;Hz.
+The software architecture was running on ROS2 Humble, Ubuntu 22.04, processor AMD Ryzen 9 5900X (24) @ 3.7 GHz × 12-cores CPU, 32 GB RAM, and NVIDIA RTX 4070 GPU.
+All the experiments were performed with no additional communication delays between leader and follower.